 The MSHCP does not identify any covered or special-status reptilian species as potentially occurring within the project site.
 The site provides a limited amount of habitat for reptile species adapted to a high degree of human disturbance associated with the on-site weed abatement activities and development.
 The only reptilian species observed during the field investigation was common side-blotched lizard (Uta stansburiana elegans).
-Common reptilian species that could be expected to occur on-site include Great Basin fence lizard (Sceloporus occidentalis longipes), San Diego gophersnake (Pituophis catenifer annectens), and Southern Pacific rattlesnake (Crotalus oreganus helleri).
+Common reptilian species that could be expected to occur on-site include Great Basin fence lizard (Sceloporus occidentalis longipes) and San Diego alligator lizard (Elgaria multicarinata)

+webbii).